Palma Scholars Program Overview

 The Palma Scholarship honors the accomplishments and potential of the scholars by providing funding towards Upper School tuition.
 The specific amount of the award each Scholar receives depends on several factors including the number of Scholars and the amount of available funds.
 Awards are typically around 25% of tuition and are renewed each year.
 Scholarship decision letters outline the total Palma Scholarship award for all four years and is delivered with the admission decision.

 Families interested in receiving need-based financial assistance above and beyond the Palma Scholarship amount should apply by the financial assistance application deadline specified in the Tuition and Financial Assistance page.
-It is important that you submit your financial assistance application by the deadline or we cannot consider you for need-based assistance in addition to the scholarship.
-Families receive their need-based financial assistance decisions with their offer of admission.

 What level of athlete do I need to be for consideration?